Overview of using trade marks overseas

 The Madrid Protocol

 After an international registration is obtained, the International Bureau sends it to each of the designated countries, where it is examined under local law.
 Protection is only given in a designated country if the international registration complies with local registration requirements.
 For example, protection may be refused if the mark is too similar to a trade mark already registered in the relevant country, or because the trade mark is considered descriptive under local criteria.
-If a trade mark is accepted after examination under Laws made and enforced by municipal councils within their boundaries.
-Previously called by-laws.
-See delegated legislation. (or if any objections can be overcome), the international registration is ‘protected’ in that country for as long as the international registration is maintained.
+If a trade mark is accepted after examination under local laws (or if any objections can be overcome), the international registration is ‘protected’ in that country for as long as the international registration is maintained.
 Renewal of the international registration renews protection in each country in which the trade mark is protected.

-Where goods are manufactured and sold overseas, a trade mark may be applied to the goods by or with the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the trade mark owner in relation to goods not intended for sale in Australia.
+Where goods are manufactured and sold overseas, a trade mark may be applied to the goods by or with the consent of the trade mark owner in relation to goods not intended for sale in Australia.
 These goods may not meet Australian standards, or may be of a lower quality, or may be intended for sale at a lower price than the goods normally sold in Australia.